takedakun/vega_platform/README.md

-# Practice of developing vega_platform
+# Practice of developing vega sharing platform
 Simple viewer of Vega for practice of developing platform for sharing visualization in Vega.
 This viewer is powered by React.js, powerful front-end javascript library. \
 System is similar to bl.ock.org, but it does not require Special web knowledge.
 You only have to know Vega syntax.